jlarsson/inversio/README.md

 [Architect from Cloud9](https://github.com/c9/architect) was my previous first choice for DI, and if you don't like this, try that out.

 ## The basics

+Make sure you have a version of node with a native (or shim) Promise implementation.
+Otherwise, just install [bluebird](https://www.npmjs.com/package/bluebird).

 ### Create a container
 ```js